 - 9, 10, face-card or ace, the banker draws at 0-3, and stays at 4-7.

 Again, the dealer will announce and play according to all of these rules, so many players enjoy baccarat for a long time without bothering to learn them.
 Obviously, when you're playing online, you don't need to bother with memorizing these secondary rules as the software will automatically play according to them.

-As previously mentioned, there is no strategy for baccarat exactly.
+In baccarat, smart betting choices really affect how much you take away from the game.
 You do not make any decisions or have any role in the cards that are dealt; those are dictated by the rules of the game.
 You can control how much you bet, whether you bet on the strong bets, and if you take the bad bet.